barelyhumane/ddlcpoemassistant/README.md

 ## Standalone Windows build (recommended)

-Download `DDLC+ Poem Assistant.exe` from the latest GitHub release and run it directly.
+Download `DDLCPoemAssistant.exe` from the latest GitHub release and run it directly.
 This is a self-contained Windows build that includes the Python dependencies, word data, and Tesseract OCR.

 You do not need to install Python or Tesseract separately.
 The first launch may take a few seconds while the bundled files are extracted.